Taylor Stanley: Career

 Stanley became an apprentice at the New York City Ballet in 2009, and joined the corps de ballet the following year.
 While they were still in the corps, they danced Romeo in Romeo and Juliet.
 Stanley received the Janice Levin Dancer Award in 2011–12, which is given to promising corps dancers of NYCB.

 They were promoted to soloist in 2013 and principal dancer in 2016.
 They had dance lead roles in George Balanchine's and Jerome Robbins' works.
 For their debut in the title role of Apollo, Stanley was coached by Craig Hall, the first African-American dancer in the company to dance that role.
 They had also originated roles under choreographers such as Justin Peck, Lauren Lovette and Kyle Abraham.
 In 2019, Stanley won a Bessie Awards for Abraham's The Runaway.

 Outside of New York City Ballet, Stanley danced with their colleague Troy Schumacher's side project, BalletCollective.
 They also took classes at Nederlands Dans Theater and studied Gaga at Batsheva Dance Company in Tel Aviv.
+Stanley has also worked with an array of choreographers including Jodi Melnick, Andrea Miller, Annabelle Lopez-Ochoa, Liz Gerring, Pam Tanowitz, Kim Brandstrup, Christopher Williams, Rashaun Mitchell + Silas Reiner, Shamel Pitts, and Omar Roman de Jesus.